nvmcr/DataScience_HandBook/DBMS/PracticeQuestions/Basic_SQL_Queries/README.md

 **Objectives:** To create and import databases and to practice simple SQL queries using SQLite.

-**Assignment tools:** [SQLite 3](https://www.sqlite.org/), the flights dataset hosted in `hw2` directory on gitlab.

 ## Assignment Details

-In this homework, you will write several SQL queries on a relational flights database.
 The data in this database is abridged from the [Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time)
 The database consists of four tables regarding a subset of flights that took place in 2015: